HoijanLai/Vehicle-Detection/README.md

 ```

-##### 3. Interpreted Features
+##### 3. Integrated Features
 The Features mentioned above is combined and scaled to unit variance using sklearn's `StandardScaler`.
+The final features is a 456 dimensional array.
 Here is the final parameters set:
 ```python
 ppc = 16